The Column Space & Rank

 The Column Space of a matrix AA, written as C(A)C(A), is the set of all possible linear combinations of its column vectors.
 In other words, **the Column Space is the span of the columns of AA**.

 Remember the "Column Picture" of Ax=bAx = b?
-We saw that the product AxAx is simply a linear combination of the columns of A, where the weights are the entries of the vector xx.
+The product AxAx is simply a linear combination of the columns of A, where the weights are the entries of the vector xx.

 x1(col 1)+x2(col 2)++xn(col n)=Axx_1 \cdot (\text{col } 1) + x_2 \cdot (\text{col } 2) + \dots + x_n \cdot (\text{col } n) = Ax